The Battle of Brains: Synopsis

 In modern mechanized ground warfare, both Great Britain and Canada learned the principles of tactical warfare and applied them in training and in battle.
 In Africa, Empire armoured units were successful in traversing large expanses of the Sahara Desert, successfully launching surprise attacks against Axis forces.

 War has not only become a battle of "men and machines" but also of "brains".
 In Canada, scientists at the National Research Council (NRC), university and industrial laboratories are in the forefront of research.
-The close relationship of science and warfare is evident when Andrew McNaughton, the former head of the NRC, became the commanding officer of the First Canadian Infantry Division (part of VII Corps).
+The close relationship of science and warfare is evident when Andrew McNaughton, the former head of the NRC, becomes the commanding officer of the First Canadian Infantry Division (part of VII Corps).

 Canadian scientists and technicians use wind tunnels to design aircraft, decompression chambers to help pilots cope with battle at high altitudes, X-rays to test forgings, and create precise measuring instruments to ensure that cannon barrels are made to exacting standards.
 Science has also been harnessed to create other potent weapons of war such as aircraft and submarines.
 New technology has been introduced to make weapons more effective including the use of radio direction finders and degaussing apparatus on ships to protect against magnetic mines and torpedoes.

 With scientists and military tacticians working together, weapons of war have now become more effective and proved the value of "the battle of brains".